 Social elevator device

-This scheme aims to help young people from disadvantaged neighbourhoods to find their way around and follow a university course offered within AMU.
+This program aims to help young people from disadvantaged neighborhoods to find their way around and follow a university course offered within AMU.